ejolie/PilotPlant/README.md

 ## License

-PilotPlant is available under the MIT license.
+PilotPlant is available under the Mixed license.
 See the LICENSE file for more info.